ashik25800/Uva/README.md

 # Uva
-All uva solutions are available here.
+All uva solutions which are solved by me, available here.